 The school benefits from a range of partnerships within the local community.
 We have strong links with the different churches in the local area and representatives from these work with learners in school.
-We have links with several local businesses, including Kippie Lodge and are establishing links with some of the providers of care for the elderly in the area.
-Beyond the local community we have established relationships with the Countryside Ranger, the Emergency Services, Aberdeen Urban Studies and a wide range of local charities.
+We have links with several local businesses e.g. Active Payroll and have established links with some of the providers of care for the elderly in the area.
+Beyond the local community we have established relationships with the British Red Cross, NSPCC, the Emergency Services, Aberdeen Urban Studies and a wide range of local charities.